cortex-js/cortexjs.io/docs/compute-engine/04-guide-symbols.md

 The `ce.forget()` function will remove any [assumptions](/compute-engine/guides/assumptions) associated with a symbol, and remove its value.
-Howeve, the symbol will remained declared, since other expressions may depend on it.
+However, the symbol will remain declared, since other expressions may depend on it.

 **To forget about a specific symbol**, pass the name of the symbol as an